 In the end, your testimonials will be there to convert more visitors into buyers and sellers as long as you use them correctly.

 But before panic sets in, breathe.
-It’s not as bad as it sounds… well, it is, but it’s also an opportunity.
+It’s not as bad as it sounds… well, but it’s also an opportunity.
 It’s a chance to flex your real estate muscles, to stand head and shoulders above that semi-debilitating clutter, to be the solution rather than contribute to the problem.

-I’m going to teach you how to build credibility by leveraging testimonials that shine.
+I will teach you how to build credibility by leveraging testimonials that shine.